vicy07/flight_map/README.md

 ### Updating live flight data

 Use `/update-flights` to gather active flights from the OpenSky API.
 A simplified list of flights is stored in `$DATA_DIR/routes_dynamic.json`.
+Each entry records the extracted airline code and flight number from the callsign.
 Statistics about the collection are written to `$DATA_DIR/routes_stats.json` and can be retrieved via `/routes-stats`.

 ```bash
 curl -X POST http://localhost:8000/update-flights